-UCLA Center for Community Learning A265 Murphy Hall ● (310) 825-7867 ● www.uei.ucla.edu/communitylearning.htm the Center offers UCLA undergraduates the opportunity to participate in civic engagement through a variety of structured, rigorous academic courses that link theory with practice.
+UCLA Center for Community Engagement A265 Murphy Hall ● (310) 825-7867 ● communityengagement.ucla.edu the Center offers UCLA undergraduates the opportunity to participate in civic engagement through a variety of structured, rigorous academic courses that link theory with practice.
 The research interests of faculty and students are connected to the needs and priorities of community partners throughout Los Angeles and in the state, nation and larger global community.

-The Center for Community Learning supports civic engagement for UCLA undergraduates and faculty through the integration of teaching, research and service alongside community partners.
+The Center for Community Engagement supports civic engagement for UCLA undergraduates and faculty through the integration of teaching, research and service alongside community partners.
 The Center actively promotes good citizenship, leadership and social justice through service learning, internships and other community-based learning experiences.
 In collaboration with campus academic departments,